MisterBasic/BlixateVM/BlixateVM.md

   2. Blixate VM: Helps the operating system run Executable Blixate Programs
   3. Bytecode: Where your program sits.

   This means it's reasonably high-level, but not too high-level.
-Unlike Python or C#, all code is run as bytecode; which means that reading each instruction and executing it takes smaller amounts of time.
+Unlike Python or C#, code must be compiled as bytecode; which means that reading each instruction and executing it takes smaller amounts of time.
 ## Security
   Running programs inside the VM means that they are more secure.
-### Malware
+### Anti-Malware
   Implementing anti-malware into a Blixate VM program is difficult, but this is a requirement to prevent malware from infecting machines.
 Since the anti-malware will never be perfect, there should always be caution with running programs from people you don't trust.
 If malware is developed, patching the exploit is ever-more easy than installing a windows update.

   Malware isn't easy to develop inside of Blixate VM, but server-security attacks are still possible.